-Vincent Gin leads the Engineering Project Management Division in Orange County Public Works, in Orange County, California.
+Vincent Gin leads the Watershed Stewardship and Planning Division at Santa Clara Valley Water District, in California.
 Vincent received his B.S. in Civil Engineering from UC Irvine and is a registered engineer in California.
-He has over 20 years of experience in flood control, environmental permitting, water quality, harbor infrastructure, and project delivery.
-Vincent currently serves as the Chair of the Orange County NPDES Technical Advisory Committee and has previously served as the Chair of Orange County's Trash and Debris Task Force.
-He is also an active member in the National Association of Flood and Stormwater Management Agencies, the National Associations of Counties, and the County Engineers Association of California.
+He has over 25 years of experience in flood control, environmental permitting, water quality, harbor infrastructure, and project delivery.
+He is also an active member in the National Association of Flood and Stormwater Management Agencies and is a co-Chair of NAFSMA Flood Management Committee.

 Planning Director Multnomah County Drainage District, Portland, OR